fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-08-25】[winapps-org / winapps](https://github.com/winapps-org/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
+Hard fork of https://github.com/Fmstrat/winapps/
 * 【2025-08-24】[winapps\-org / winapps](https://github.com/winapps-org/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration  Hard fork of https://github com/Fmstrat/winapps/
 * 【2025-08-24】[HKUDS / DeepCode](https://github.com/HKUDS/DeepCode) - "DeepCode: Open Agentic Coding (Paper2Code & Text2Web & Text2Backend)"
 * 【2025-08-24】[scottpetrovic / mesh2motion\-app](https://github.com/scottpetrovic/mesh2motion-app) - Import a 3D Model and automatically assign and export animations